gaehlerm/SoftwareEngineering/README.md

 ### Docstring

-You may use docstring tools, like sphynx in Python, for automatically generated documentation.
-However, docstrings should only be used as an external documentation.
-Never use docstrings for internal purpose.
+You may use docstring tools, such as Sphinx in Python, for automatically generating documentation.
+However, docstrings should only be used for external documentation.
+Never use docstrings for internal purposes.
 Why should you read a docstring documentation if you can read the source code and all its comments?

-For using docstrings as a documentation for external users, on the other hand, comments are really useful.
-Furthermore, for commenting external APIs using docstrings, there apply completely different rules than for internal comments.
-When commenting an API, it is very important to comment the *what* and not the *why*.
+For using docstrings as documentation for external users, comments are also very useful.
+Furthermore, when commenting on external APIs using docstrings, completely different rules apply than for internal comments.
+When documenting an API, it is crucial to comment on the *what* rather than the *why*.
 The user doesn't have access to the code, or at least he's not supposed to read it.
 So he solely relies on the docstring comments.
-Therefore, you have to comment *what* your functions and classes do, and how to use them.
-Possibly also by adding examples.
-The *why* on the other hand is not important at all.
+Therefore, you have to comment *what* your functions and classes do, and explain how to use them.
+Possibly by adding examples.
+The *why*, on the other hand, is not important at all.

 As a short summary: Docstrings are very useful for documenting your external APIs, but not for internal code.
-Docstrings should comment the *what* and not the *why*.
+Docstrings should comment on the *what* and not the *why*.

 ## Commenting magic numbers

-// Move the following example to the chapter on comments?

-Here we have an example of bad code, for once it's C++.
-I found it in "The Art of Readable Code" [The Art of Readable Code].
-The authors correctly state that this code is hard to understand.
-But unfortunately they failed to explain why exactly.
-Note that this example is in C++ because the suggested solution does not work in Python.
+Here we have an example of poorly written code, this time in C++.
+I found it in [The Art of Readable Code].
+The authors correctly state that this code is hard to understand and I suggest some changes on their solution.
+Note that this example is in C++ because one of the suggested solutions doesn't work in Python.

 ```C++
 connect(10, false);
 ```

-This code is obviously bad as it is very hard to understand what `10` and `false` exactly mean.
+This code is bad as it is very hard to understand what `10` and `false` exactly mean.
 You'd have to look up the function definition to understand it.

 Copilot suggests to improve the code by adding a comment at the end of the line.
 Honestly, this is a pretty bad solution.